Chirag-ahir/JAVA-All-Basic/README.md

   What is Diamond problem in Java?<br>
   The "diamond problem" is an ambiguity that arises when two classes B and C inherit from A, and class D inherits from both B and C. The diamond problem in Java is the main reason java doesn't support multiple inheritances in classes.

+  What Are Command Line Arguments?<br>
+The command-line arguments are passed to the program at run-time.
+Passing command-line arguments in a Java program is quite easy.
+They are stored as strings in the String array passed to the args parameter of main() method in Java.